jamesoncarrwalker/treasurehunt/README.md

 To set this up you will have to set up a routing system, and your own log in.

 The DB structure is included.
-Really this is only to demonstrate the idea behind how the game works you cna play the game at jamesmcarr.co.uk/treasurehunt
+Really this is only to demonstrate the idea behind how the game works you can play the game at jamesmcarr.co.uk/treasurehunt